 Locally sourced timbers can also play a role in sustainability as transportation costs are significantly reduced.
 By using native Australian hardwoods for your decking such as jarrah, blackbutt and spotted gum, you contribute to reduced carbon emissions from transport and handling.

 Mortlock’s timber decking profiles

-At Mortlock Timber, we offer 3 premium decking profiles which are expertly designed for maximum durability and a timeless appearance.
+At Mortlock Timber, we offer 3 premium decking profiles that are expertly designed for maximum durability and a timeless appearance.
 Our profiles can be used with a wide range of timber species and finishes, depending on your desired result.

 - Marineplank This profile has been specially designed for areas that are fully exposed to weather elements, including around pools.
-Its slightly domed top surface increases water run off and improves its longevity compared to traditional flat top decking.
+Its slightly domed top surface increases water runoff and improves its longevity compared to traditional flat top decking.

-- Classicplank Our premium grade flat top decking that offers a timeless finish for any decking project.
+- Classicplank Our premium grade flat top decking offers a timeless finish for any decking project.
 We recommend Classicplank for undercover applications although some timber species make this profile suitable for outdoor applications.

-- Metroplank A luxury timber decking profile which is ideal for alfresco areas and verandahs.
+- Metroplank A luxury timber decking profile that is ideal for alfresco areas and verandahs.
 Its concealed fixed decking design means screws are hidden from the surface of the board for a pleasing and safe finish.
-Our innovative design allows for the natural movement of timber and improves longevity of the deck.
+Our innovative design allows for the natural movement of timber and improves the longevity of the deck.

 Need advice about choosing the best timber for your decking project?